bal8es/My-Notes/README.md

 ## Fundamentals of a good developer
 there are many common issues that developers face during their journey , small factors that slowly and gradually harm their projects that may or may not appear at the first .

-but the qustion is how to **avoid being one of the victims?** in this article you will find the answer by developing a mindset that every developer should have , to keep your software simple and protect it from being an unmanageable complex system.
+but the qustion is how to **avoid being one of the victims?** developing a mindset that every developer should have is the key to keep your software simple and protect it from being an unmanageable complex system.

 ### The key points that every developer must master: